15 Best Places to Live in Texas in 2024

 • Bike Score: 54

-If you're a recent college graduate or a remote worker looking for popular Texas cities to move to, Austin we strongly recommend that you check out Austin.
-The city dubbed the “live music capital of the world” is debatably the best place to live in Texas, offering top-tier nightlife.
+If you're a recent college graduate or a remote worker looking for popular cities to move to, we strongly recommend that you check out Austin.
+Nicknamed the “live music capital of the world," Austin is a fan favorite for best places to live in the South, and arguably the best place to live in Texas when it comes to culture, arts, food, and nightlife.

 Are you interested in short-term living in Austin?
 Consider renting with Sunny, a new dedicated marketplace for move-in-ready short-term rentals in Austin, TX.